Packard Bell: 2001–2006: NEC Computers International

-2006–present: Divestiture from NEC and acquisition by Acer Inc.
+2006–2009: Divestiture from NEC and acquisition by Acer Inc.

-In 2006, the chairman of the California-based Clifford Holdings, John Hui Lap Shun, acquired the rights to the Packard Bell name from NEC for an undisclosed sum, establishing PB Holdings Company in the process.
+In 2006, the chairman of the California-based Clifford Holdings, Lap Shun Hui, acquired the rights to the Packard Bell name from NEC for an undisclosed sum, establishing PB Holdings Company in the process.
 Hui was in talks with Lenovo Group of China to sell the rights to the Packard Bell name to the latter in early 2007.
 However, Acer Inc. of Taiwan ultimately intervened, making a binding offer to acquire PB Holdings in October 2007.
 Acer's acquisition of Packard Bell occurred in the aftermath of their recent takeover of Gateway in August 2007 and was said to be a strategic deal to prevent Lenovo's expansion into Europe, where Acer had a strong presence.
 The deal was finalized between January and February 2008, Hui receiving $48.5 million in cash.

-Acer later arranged their marketing strategy so that Gateway products were sold in the Americas and Asia, while Packard Bell products were sold in Africa, Europe and the Middle East; Acer-branded products meanwhile were sold worldwide.
+With the purchases of Packard Bell and Gateway, Acer arranged their marketing strategy so that Gateway products were sold in the Americas and Asia, while Packard Bell products were sold in Africa, Europe and the Middle East; Acer-branded products meanwhile were sold worldwide.
+In 2013, Acer announced that the eMachines brand will be discontinued in the low-end market but that both Packard Bell and Gateway would continue.

+2018–present: Revival in North America

+In 2015 Southern Telecom, Inc., a Brooklyn-based manufacturer of consumer electronics acquired the Packard Bell brand in North America.
+In 2018, the company announced the release of new Packard Bell-branded computers.

+2019–present: Revival in Africa

+Since 2019 Packard Bell has been manufactured under license by Universal Exports Group Limited from Acer Taiwan in the SADC region, Universal has released new models of Phones, Tablets and Laptops which are most prominently available in South Africa.